Carers who battered woman outside bar could face disciplinary action

 Following her ordeal Miss Dunbar was involved in a serious car crash the same night, Kirklees magistrates were told.

-Prosecutor Alex Bozman explained that prior to the incident Miss Dunbar had been in a short-lived relationship with Joseph St Hillaire who was with the three attackers on the night.
+Prosecutor Alex Bozman explained that prior to the incident Miss Dunbar had been in a short-lived relationship with Joseph St Hilaire who was with the three attackers on the night.

 On July 1 last year Miss Dunbar was enjoying a night out with a friend in town and ended up at Verve Bar in Byram Street in the early hours of the morning.

-Then Mr St Hillaire walked in with a group including the three defendants, prosecutor Mr Bozman said.
+Then Mr St Hilaire walked in with a group including the three defendants, prosecutor Mr Bozman said.

 He told magistrates: “He initiated the incident by being abusive towards her and hitting her.